All-Hands-AI/OpenHands/opendevin/runtime/plugins/agent_skills/README.md

 The skill set will be exposed as a `pip` package that can be installed as a plugin inside the sandbox.

 The skill set can contains a bunch of wrapped tools for agent ([many examples here](https://github.com/OpenDevin/OpenDevin/pull/1914)), for example:
-- Audio/Video to text (these are temporarily solution, and we should switch to multimodal models when they are sufficiently cheap)
+- Audio/Video to text (these are a temporary solution, and we should switch to multimodal models when they are sufficiently cheap
 - PDF to text
 - etc.